Lemonexe/VLizard/README.md

 # VLizard
 **a VLE wizard** 🧙‍♂️⚗🦎

-A useful toolbox for evaluation of VLE data (vapor-liquid equilibrium).
-This comprises running tests of thermodynamic consistency and ~fitting models with non-linear regression~ _(TODO mid-term future)_
+A useful toolbox for evaluation of VLE data (vapor-liquid equilibrium), which comprises tests of thermodynamic consistency & fitting models with non-linear regression.

-The project is a monorepo consisting of Python Core+Backend ~and Typescript Frontend~ _(TODO short-term future)_
+The project is a monorepo consisting of Python Core+Backend and TypeScript Frontend.

-In the inital phase, VLizard is a toolbox for VLE data, but in future it shall be expanded to be a broad scope data tool – it might comprise tools for LLE or reaction kinetics.
+In the initial phase, VLizard is intended as a toolbox for VLE data, but in future its scope may be expanded to include tools for LLE or reaction kinetics data.

 ## Setup